 - List of extras and purchase date

-- One only of cat, dog, or parrot
+- Only one cat, dog or parrot allowed

 NOTE - Customs regulations are subject to change at any time.
 The proceeding information is a brief summary of customs regulations applicable to household goods shipments to this destination and is being provided for general guidance to assist our Agents and customers.
 Since such regulations are subject to change without notice, International Sea & Air Shipping cannot be held liable for any costs, damage, delays, or other detrimental events resulting from non-compliance.
 Always double check with your local embassy or consulate.

-- All new articles, whether furniture, crockery, etc., are charged a duty of at least 50%.
+- All new articles (furniture, crockery, etc.) are charged a duty of at least 50 percent

-- The following items are dutiable at 25% (new or used)
+- The following items are dutiable at 25 percent (new or used):